JorisCaze/joriscaze.github.io/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a 2nd year PhD student working on simulation of compressible multiphasic flows within spacecraft turbopumps.
+I am a 3rd year PhD student working on the simulation of the cavitation phenomenon within spacecraft turbopumps.